alloverse/docs/specifications/components.md

 ## `transform`

-Defines the physical location of the entity.
+Defines the physical location and orientation of the entity.

+Position is defined as meters from origin, where positive x is to the right, positive y is up, and negative z is forward.

+Rotation is defined as euler angles (radians rotated around x, y and z axis).

+_note_: This is a bad representation, and will be replaced either with position+quaternion, or a 3x3 transformation matrix.

 ```
 "transform": {
-  "position":	[0, 0, 0],
+  "position":	{"x": 0, "y": 0, "z": 0},
-  "rotation":	[0, 0, 0]
+  "rotation":	{"x": 0, "y": 0, "z": 0}
 }
 ```